archis-academy/.github/profile/README.md

 ---

-> “Learning by doing — through Experiential Learning, Assessments, and Work Simulation.”
+> “Learning by doing, through Experiential Learning, Assessments, and Work Simulation.”